Which sections would you like to include in your PDF download?

 Jonathan has a broad practice with particular focus upon public procurement, public and administrative law, consumer law and commercial law.

-Jonathan has a busy and wide procurement practice, representing (led and as sole counsel) both claimants and contracting authorities in substantial procurement challenges brought under the Public Contracts Regulations 2015 and Defence and Security Public Contracts Regulations 2011.
-He has also already been advising as to the new Public Procurement Bill 2023.
+Jonathan has a busy and wide procurement practice, representing (led and as sole counsel) both claimants and contracting authorities in substantial procurement challenges in a variety of sectors.
+He has already been advising as to the Public Procurement Act 2023.

 Jonathan has substantial experience across a broad spectrum of public law work.
 He is on the Attorney General’s “A” Panel of counsel.
 He is instructed in a number of judicial review claims, many of which have an underlying regulatory thread.
 He has advised various government departments on a variety of issues in respect of number of administrative schemes and legislative proposals.
 He acts in a variety of statutory appeals (such as immigration civil penalty appeals) and deals with claims under the Human Rights Act 1998.